 - In one episode, Archie finds himself locked in the basement.
-With nothing else to do, he drinks himself stupid and when a fireman comes to bust him out at the very end, he's so wasted, he thinks it's God coming to take him to Heaven.
-Then the fireman in question turns out to be...black.
+With nothing else to do, he drinks himself stupid and when a gasman comes to bust him out at the very end, he's so wasted, he thinks it's God coming to take him to Heaven.
+Then the gasman in question turns out to be...black.
 When Archie lays eyes on him, he immediately drops to his knees and cries, "Forgive me, Lord!" as the audience roars.
 In an odd way, this also doubles as a Crowning Moment of Heartwarming.
 Even funnier is his followup comment, which closes the episode: "The Jeffersons was right!"

 - "Edith's 50th Birthday" is rightly listed on the pages for Nightmare Fuel and Tearjerker, but there is one moment, at the beginning of the second episode of the two-parter, that does a lot to lighten the tension.
 Edith is shakily explaining what happened to Archie, who realizes that her attempted rapist must have been hiding in the house when he briefly came over to get a punch bowl.
 Edith explains that the rapist forced her to remain quiet, or he "would have done something to you."
 She means kill him (he had a gun), but Archie takes this in a totally different and hilarious way: "Done something to me?
-What was he, a fruit, too?"
+What, was he a fruit, too?"

 - Archie and Mike had arguements with Edith and Gloria respectively and are forced to share a bed.
 Mike gets a glass of water and accidentally spills it in the bed.
 Archie doesn't think it's water....Archie: (wearily exasperated) You got into this bed with me....to do this here....

 Archie: With little Joey, it's an accident.
 With you it's a dishonorable discharge.